 - develop skills of enquiry, problem solving, ICT, investigation and presentation.

-- have access to a range of resources including maps, atlases, textbooks, educational software and interactive globes.
+- have access to a range of resources including maps, atlases, globes, textbooks and educational software.